Rockford’s traditional Japanese gardens are a delight any season

 A mossy stone path in the garden.
 Photo courtesy of Christopher D. Silbernagel

-Within the main building at the gardens are a gift shop, as well as the restaurant Fresco in the Gardens.
+Within the main building at the gardens are a gift shop, as well as the restaurant Fresco at the Gardens.
 Fresco is perfect for all group outings and can be rented out as well.
 Open for breakfast and lunch, the dining area provides excellent views of the gardens within a stylishly comfortable arrangement complete with a beautiful fireplace and vaulted ceiling.
 There are also outdoor dining options, though it’s best to call ahead to ask if outdoor dining is available on the day you have planned your visit.
-The gift shop provides a large variety of unique items, including Anderson Japanese Gardens-branded clothing, imported sweets, drinks and collectables and more.
+The gift shop provides a large variety of unique items, including Anderson Japanese Gardens-branded clothing, imported sweets, drinks, collectables and more.

 Main photo: Autumn adds vibrant touches to the gardens.
 Photo courtesy of Christopher D. Silbernagel